amckay/EC702/docs/source/FuncApprox.rst

 Choosing the basis functions and  grid
 ----------------------------------------

 In this class we will keep things simple.
 We will work with the simple polynomial basis functions as shown above and we will choose evenly spaced grid points :math:`X \subset \mathcal{X}.` In a real applicaiton you might make different choices.
-Using simple polynomials can lead to a basis matrix that is hard to badly behaved meaning that small deviations in :math:`Y` will lead to very different outcomes for :math:`b`.
+Using simple polynomials can lead to a basis matrix that is badly behaved meaning that small deviations in :math:`Y` will lead to very different outcomes for :math:`b`.
 This is a problem because even if you knew :math:`Y` exactly, a computer is forced to round it to some finite number of decimal places.
 This is not likely to be a problem with a cubic polynomial but if you want a more accurate approximation you will need to include more basis functions and as the degree of the polynomial increases this "ill-conditioning" becomes a problem.
 In that case you may want to learn about Chebyshev polynomials.

 Similarly, the way we select the grid points will affect the accuracy of our approximation.
 First, more grid points provide more information about the function.
 However, the more gridpoints we have the longer it will take your computer to evaluate the function at all of the grid points and solve the least-squares fitting problem.
 So there is a trade off between speed and accuracy.
-Second, grid points near the boundaries of :math:`X` provide more information than those near the center (for a cubic polynomial we can learn a lot about :math:`b_3` by observing the function value at large positive and negative values of :math:`x` while observing :math:`f(0)` provides no information.)
+Second, grid points near the boundaries of :math:`X` provide more information than those near the center (for a cubic polynomial we can learn a lot about :math:`b_3` by observing the function value at large positive and negative values of :math:`x` while observing :math:`F(0)` provides no information.)
 While we will use evenly spaced grid points, you might want to learn about the Chebyshev nodes, which can increase accuracy for a given number of grid points.

 Application to the stochastic growth model